ludlovian/pixutil/README.md

 ## arrify
 `arrify(x)`

-Puts the thing in an arrya if it isn't already one
+Puts the thing in an array if it isn't already one

 ## clone